appductionstudios/digitalocean_parse/README.md

 **PRE_CLOUD_SCRIPT** (optional)

-In some cases additional requirements or dependencies are needed for your cloud code to run.
-In that case add this as a .sh file in your cloud repo and point this variable to the path of the script within the cloud folder.
+Path to a shell script you create within your cloud code repository, that installs any additional dependencies your cloud code needs to run.